ferraric/Computational-Intelligence-Lab-2020/README.md

 ## Rule Approach
 To reconstruct the experiments, train a BERT baseline model.
-Move the generated into a local folder, for example into data/rules.
+Move the generated validation_data.txt and validation_labels.txt into a local folder, for example into data/rules.

 To select the rules which you want to apply, comment the corresponding rules out in the rules/rules.py file on line 145.
+To select the rules which you want to apply, comment the corresponding rules out in the rules/rules.py file on line 145.
+Per default only the parenthesis rule is applied.

 First create the tweets which have patterns of the rules removed: